Constraint Learning in Multi-Agent Dynamic Games from Demonstrations of Local Nash Interactions: Experiments

 \subsection{Quadcopter Simulations}

-Our methods remain effective in settings involving interacting agents with high-dimensional quadcopter dynamics and constraints.
-We accurately recover parameters for spherical (Fig. \ref{fig:quad_sphere}) and box-shaped (App. \ref{subsubsec: App, Quadcopter Simulations}, Fig. \ref{fig:quad_box}) collision avoidance constraints from demonstrations of 3-agent interactions at local Nash stationarity.
+We accurately recover spherical (Fig. \ref{fig:quad_sphere}) and box-shaped (App. \ref{subsubsec: App, Quadcopter Simulations} \cite{ArXivPaper}, Fig. \ref{fig:quad_box}) collision avoidance constraints from interaction demonstrations at local Nash stationarity between 3 agents with 12-D quadcopter dynamics.
 We then compute safe motion plans via volume extraction.
-As a baseline, while treating Agents 1 and 3 as moving obstacles without their own constraints, the single-agent constraint learning method in \cite{Chou2020LearningConstraintsFromLocallyOptimalDemonstrationsUnderCostFunctionUncertainty} failed to accurately recover the constraint of Agent 2, incorrectly perceived the provided demonstration as suboptimal, and produced a stationarity error of 1.8.
-For details, see App. \ref{subsubsec: App, Quadcopter Simulations}.
+In contrast, the baseline single-agent constraint learning method in \cite{Chou2020LearningConstraintsFromLocallyOptimalDemonstrationsUnderCostFunctionUncertainty}, which treats Agents 1 and 3 as unconstrained moving obstacles, failed to recover the constraint of Agent 2 and incorrectly perceived the provided demonstrations as suboptimal, with a stationarity error of 1.8.
+For details, see App. \ref{subsubsec: App, Quadcopter Simulations} \cite{ArXivPaper}.